 The multi-SKU brand

 Multi-SKU brands sell a portfolio of products united by category, customer, or aesthetic.
 Bared Footwear sells 50+ shoe SKUs in women and men.
 Glossier sells 40+ beauty products.
-AU examples: Bared, Aje, Country Road.
+Examples: Bared, Aje, Country Road, Glossier.
 In dropshipping space: pet brands selling beds, toys, treats, gear.

 Operating profile: